Ojibwe: Contact with Europeans

 The first historical mention of the Ojibwe occurs in the French Jesuit Relation of 1640, a report by the missionary priests to their superiors in France.
-Through their friendship with the French traders (coureurs des bois and voyageurs), the Ojibwe gained guns, began to use European goods, and began to dominate their traditional enemies, the Lakota and Fox to their west and south.
-They drove the Sioux from the Upper Mississippi region to the area of the present-day Dakotas, and forced the Fox down from northern Wisconsin.
+Through their friendship with the French traders (coureurs des bois and voyageurs), the Ojibwe gained guns, began to use European goods, and began to dominate their traditional enemies, the Lakota and Meskwaki to their west and south.
+They drove the Sioux from the Upper Mississippi region to the area of the present-day Dakotas, and forced the Meskwaki down from northern Wisconsin.
 The latter allied with the Sauk for protection.

 By the end of the 18th century, the Ojibwe controlled nearly all of present-day Michigan, northern Wisconsin, and Minnesota, including most of the Red River area.
 They also controlled the entire northern shores of lakes Huron and Superior on the Canadian side and extending westward to the Turtle Mountains of North Dakota.
 In the latter area, the French Canadians called them Ojibwe or Saulteaux.

 The Ojibwe were part of a long-term alliance with the Anishinaabe Odawa and Potawatomi peoples, called the Council of Three Fires.
 They fought against the Iroquois Confederacy, based mainly to the southeast of the Great Lakes in present-day New York, and the Sioux to the west.
 The Ojibwa stopped the Iroquois advance into their territory near Lake Superior in 1662.
 Then they formed an alliance with other tribes such as the Huron and the Odawa who had been displaced by the Iroquois invasion.
 Together they launched a massive counterattack against the Iroquois and drove them out of Michigan and southern Ontario until they were forced to flee back to their original homeland in upstate New York.
 At the same time the Iroquois were subjected to attacks by the French.
 This was the beginning of the end of the Iroquois Confederacy as they were put on the defensive.
 The Ojibwe expanded eastward, taking over the lands along the eastern shores of Lake Huron and Georgian Bay.

 In 1745, they adopted guns from the British in order to repel the Dakota people in the Lake Superior area, pushing them to the south and west.
 In the 1680s the Ojibwa defeated the Iroquois who dispersed their Huron allies and trading partners.
 This victory allowed them a "golden age" in which they ruled uncontested in southern Ontario.